miriam-mr90/live-search-input/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How does the filter work?
-The input will seach for a match in name and parent name of each service.
+The input will search for a match in name and parent name of each service.

 ## Available Scripts